apache/arrow/docs/source/cpp/gandiva.rst

-Gandiva is a runtime expression compiler that uses `LLVM`_ to generate efficient native code for projections and filters on Arrow record batches.
+Gandiva is a runtime expression compiler that uses `LLVM`_ to generate efficient native code for projections and filters on Arrow record batches. efficient native code for compute on Arrow record batches.
-Gandiva only handles projections and filters.
-For other transformations, see :ref:`Compute Functions <compute-cpp>`.
+Gandiva only handles projections and filters; for other transformations, see :ref:`Compute Functions <compute-cpp>`.

 Gandiva was designed to take advantage of the Arrow memory format and modern hardware.
-Compiling expressions using LLVM allows the execution to be optimized to the local runtime environment and hardware, including available SIMD instructions.
+From the Arrow memory model, since Arrow arrays have separate buffers for values and validity bitmaps, values and their null status can often be processed independently, allowing for better instruction pipelining.
+On modern hardware, compiling expressions using LLVM allows the execution to be optimized to the local runtime environment and hardware, including available SIMD instructions.
 To reduce optimization overhead, many Gandiva functions are pre-compiled into LLVM IR (intermediate representation).